rei/rei-cedar-docs/docs/components/text/README.md

     - Long articles

   - Max-width for paragraph containers is 634px or line length should not exceed 75 characters per line
-  - Use standard (dark) text color on light backgrounds for article text
+  - Use standard (dark) text colors on light backgrounds for article text

 ### Content
   - Use adjacent text, a definition list, a glossary, or other method to supplement words that are ambiguous